Festival Schedule

 5 to 7:30 p.m.

-Sebastian Candioti: The Candioti Test
+Sebastian Candioti, TJ DeSoto: The Candioti Test

 (Middle and High School Student Film, Narrative Short; 6 minutes)

 In this post-apocalyptic thriller, a boy wakes up to find he’s in a place he doesn’t recognize; he is then forced to complete a series of tests as his understanding of reality slowly falls apart.
+World premiere

-Cameron Tyler Carr: Harlem Fragments (Narrative Short, 17 minutes)
+Cameron Tyler Carr: HARLEM FRAGMENTS (Narrative Short, 17 minutes)

 This Afro-futurist scrapbook tells the story of one Black family’s beautiful destruction in Harlem during the 2008 recession.
 The natural disaster is so mesmerizing you can’t look away from the tragedy.
 Based on true events.
+North Carolina premiere

 Kiersten Houser: Voicemail (Documentary Short, 6 minutes)